saishirfule9/Codveda_Internship_Tasks/README.md

-Level 1 Tasks – Codveda Internship
+# Level 1 Tasks – Codveda Internship

 This folder contains all Level 1 tasks completed as part of my Java Development Internship at Codveda Technologies.
 Each task focuses on improving problem solving, clean coding, and understanding core Java fundamentals.

+---

-Completed Tasks
+## Completed Tasks

-1. Basic Calculator
+### **1. Basic Calculator**

-A console based calculator that supports addition, subtraction, multiplication, and division.
+A console based calculator that supports:
+- Addition
+- Subtraction
+- Multiplication
+- Division

-It also includes validation for incorrect inputs and handles division by zero safely.
+It includes validation for incorrect inputs and safely handles division by zero.

-Skills used:
+**Skills used:**
-User input handling, methods, conditionals.
+- User input handling
+- Methods
+- Conditionals

+---

-2. Number Guessing Game
+### **2. Number Guessing Game**

-A simple interactive game where the program generates a random number and the user tries to guess it.
+A simple interactive game where:
+- The program generates a random number
-The program provides feedback such as “too high” or “too low” and also limits the number of attempts.

-Skills used:
-Random class, loops, conditionals, exception handling.
+- The user tries to guess the number
+- Feedback is given such as **"too high"** or **"too low"**
+- A limit is set on the number of attempts
+- Invalid inputs are handled properly

+**Skills used:**
+- Random class
+- Loops
+- Conditionals
+- Exception handling

+---

-3. Factorial Using Recursion
+### **3. Factorial Using Recursion**

-A recursive method to compute the factorial of a given number.
+A recursive method that:
+- Calculates the factorial of a number
-It also handles edge cases like factorial of zero and negative inputs.
+- Handles edge cases like factorial of zero

-Skills used:
-Recursion, function design, edge case handling.
+- Rejects negative numbers

+**Skills used:**
+- Recursion
+- Function design
+- Edge case handling

+---

+Each task has its own folder with source code and documentation to maintain a clean and easy-to-read structure.